OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

     <summary>
         Summary |
         <a href="https://drive.google.com/file/d/1slc1PWUnp4jQn3eJHJXV2tTaztWxlnRt/view?usp=sharing" role="button" target="_blank"> Slides </a> |
-    </summary> Seminar for the Winter School 2023 organized by the Association of Students and Alumni of Mathematics and the Association of Physics Students of the PUCP.
+    </summary> Seminar for the Winter School 2023 organized by the Association of Students and Alumni of Mathematics and the Association of Physics Students of PUCP.
   </details>